Top 10 Reasons Not to Write a @#%*$ Top Ten List

 What to do instead of writing a top ten list:

 - If you must use a list, then at least let it add up to a natural or odd digit.
-Don't make your ideas conform to their numbers!
+Don't force your ideas to conform to their numbers!

 - If you're looking for subtitles that pull readers in, try a catchy word or phrase instead of a number.
-Questions are a good way of capturing the reader's interest.
-Even interesting photographs to separate one thought from the next might be preferable to numbers.
+Questions are a good way of intriguing readers.
+Even interesting/informative photographs to separate one thought from the next might be preferable to numbers.

 - Use your writing skills to pull readers in instead of relying on the old list-crutch.
 Use language that pops and sizzles.
 Let yourself go off on the occasional tangent.
 Let your ideas unfold like complicated origami.